Virgin Bhanupriya

 Virgin Bhanupriya is a 2020 Indian Hindi-language comedy drama film directed by Ajay Lohan and produced by Shreyans Mahendra Dhariwal.
-The film stars Urvashi Rautela in the lead role, with Gautam Gulati, Archana Puran Singh and Rumana Molla playing supporting roles.
+The film stars Urvashi Rautela in the lead role, with Gautam Gulati, Archana Puran Singh, Chaitanya Kanhai and Rumana Molla playing supporting roles.
 The film is a family comedy that explores relationship between youngsters and their families.
 The film was scheduled for theatrical release in India and received negative reviews, but has moved to release on 16 July 2020 through ZEE5 due to the COVID-19 pandemic.